 Using Central Composite Design for Process Optimization

 Design of Experiments (DOE) is a set of techniques that revolve around the study of the influence of different variables on the outcome of a controlled experiment.
 Generally, it involves identifying the independent variables or factors that affect a product or process, and then studying their effects on a dependent variable or response.
-In this article, we will give an example on how to use Central Composite Designs in DOE++ to determine the settings of factors that would result in the optimum value of the response.
+In this article, we will give an example on how to use Central Composite Designs in a DOE design folio in Weibull++ to determine the settings of factors that would result in the optimum value of the response.

 An experiment is conducted to determine the optimal factors of a flux cored arc welding process for steel.
 Four factors will affect the tensile strength of welded joints: current, voltage, stick out and angle.
 The goal is to determine the settings that will maximize the tensile strength.
 The following table shows the initial settings of the welding process:

 A second order polynomial equation is used to express the tensile as a function of independent variables:

 The coefficients of the response surface equation can be determined by using a DOE design folio.

 We will use a Central Composite design.
 The following picture shows the design settings in the DOE design folio.

 The following data sheet shows the resulting design table (using coded values) and the corresponding effect of the factors on the tensile strength.
 The design uses 31 different combinations chosen in random order.
 The effect of each combination is recorded in the "Tensile" column.

 The statistical analysis indicates that the model is adequate, possessing no significant lack of fit and with a very satisfactory value for the R-Squared (0.985).
 The closer the value to unity, the better the empirical model fits the actual data.

 The effects of current, voltage, stick out and angle on the tensile weldment are also shown in the Regression Information table and in the following 3D plots.